CUBAN

 During

-an eight-year period beginning in 1975, Omega 7 members were reportedly
+eight-year period beginning in 1975, Omega 7 members were

 responsible